shoedler/slang/README.md

 ## Compiler rebuild

+- [ ] Cleanup `vm_run2`, `run2` in main.c, launch.json, tasks.json and utils.js
+- [x] Reenable warnings in the resolver
-- [ ] Move all the global vars in Parser, Resolver and Compiler into their structs
+- [x] Move all the global vars in Parser, Resolver and Compiler into their structs
-- [ ] Cleanup `vm_run2`, `run2` in main.c
-- [ ] Reenable warnings in the resolver
 - [x] Remove can_assign from the parser.
 It's not necessary anymore.
 - [x] Replace `old_compiler_parse_number` with the new parsers equivalent.
 - [x] Handle roots for garbage collection in the parser, resolver and compiler
 - [x] Keep track of the global scope in the resolver - no need to always drill up to the global scope.
 - [x] Add node for invoke

-- [ ] Turn globals / natives into an array.
-Because we can resolve it now at compile time.
-This would also allow for constant time global variable lookup
 - [ ] Test if assignment to patterns works, because declarations do work.
 - [ ] After testing: Refactor module imports without Module name (imports using "from").
 - [ ] After testing: Reorder the operands for `OP_GET_PROPERTY`(and set too) in the VM from `[recv][value] (top)` to `[value][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] After testing: Reorder the operands for `OP_GET_SUBSCRIPT`(and set too) in the VM from `[recv][idx][value] (top)` to `[value][idx][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] Add resolver warn for vars that could be constant.
+- [ ] Make parser marking possible and remove disabling the GC during parsing.
+- [ ] Turn globals / natives into an array.
+Because we can resolve it now at compile time.
+This would also allow for constant time global variable lookup
 - [ ] Can Probably omit OP_FINALIZE for classes?

 ## Features